JANUARY - Coordination and classes for the Rio de Janeiro Post Graduate Program in Laban System

-AUGUST/SEPTEMBER: In Rio de Janeiro, Regina goes back to O TABLADO, the iconic theater where she studied theater direction with playwright Maria Clara Machado to offer an intensive workshop on the "Spheres of Intensity"
+AUGUST/SEPTEMBER: In Rio de Janeiro, Regina returns to O TABLADO, the iconic theater where she studied theater direction with playwright Maria Clara Machado to offer an intensive workshop on her - "Spheres of Intensity"

-Participation in the "Dance in Transit Festival", in Rio de Janeiro, presenting the Avant-Premiere of NAITSU: Nights with Murakami.
-Full night interactive performance created for Miranda's long time artistic collaborator Marina Salomon.
+Participation in the "Dance in Transit Festival", in Rio de Janeiro, presenting the Avant-Premiere of NAITSU: Nights with Murakami as a work in progress.
+The full night interactive performance is being created for Miranda's long time artistic collaborator Marina Salomon.

-OCTOBER: Back in NYC, Regina participated in the "Careers for Dance" a Panel organized by NEXTWAVE at the 92nd St. Y, with the presence of over 600 dancers.
+OCTOBER: Back in NYC, Regina participates in the panel "Careers for Dance" organized by NEXTWAVE at the 92nd St. Y, with the presence of over 600 dancers.

 2016 - January - DECEMBER

 JANUARY: The Regina Miranda & Actors Dancers Company premiered two new Miranda's creations - MURAKAMI, the Dream Reader and Fear & Pleasure Finely Tuned - at the SESC Ginastico Theater in Rio de Janeiro, on January 27th.